Green New Deal: COVID-19 recovery programs

-By 2019, international calls for a Green New Deal had already became more prominent.
-This reflected the popular support the GND had received in the US in late 2018, growing recognition of the global warming threat resulting from recent extreme weather events, the Greta effect and the IPPC 1.5 °C report.
+By 2019, international calls for a Green New Deal had already become more prominent.
+This reflected the popular support the GND had received in the US in late 2018, growing recognition of the global warming threat resulting from recent extreme weather events, the Greta effect and the IPCC 1.5 °C report.
 In addition to activity within conventional national & multilateral politics, there has been support for a Green New Deal within city diplomacy.
-In October 2019 the C40 committed to supporting a Global Green New Deal, announcing there will be determined action from all its 94 cities, with 30 cities having already peaked their emissions and progressing rapidly towards net-zero.
+In October 2019, the C40 committed to supporting a Global Green New Deal, announcing there will be determined action from all its 94 cities, with 30 cities having already peaked their emissions and progressing rapidly towards net-zero.

 There were further proposals to include a GND, both in the US and internationally, in the recovery program for the COVID-19 pandemic.

-In December 2020 however, the United Nations released a report saying that a high proportion of the world's COVID-19 recovery stimulus was not going towards clean energy.
-UN secretary general António Guterres declared the world's governments were "doubling down" on fossil fuels.
+In December 2020, however, the United Nations released a report saying that a high proportion of the world's COVID-19 recovery stimulus was not going towards clean energy.
+UN secretary-general António Guterres declared the world's governments were "doubling down" on fossil fuels.

 As of 2021, commentators such as the Council on Foreign Relations have noted that in addition to climate-friendly policies being enacted in the U.S. by Joe Biden, other major economies such as China, India, and the European Union have also begun "implementing some of the policies envisioned by the Green New Deal."

 Environmental justice

-The 2019 United States congressional resolution Recognizing the duty of the Federal Government to create a Green New Deal introduced by Alexandria Ocasio-Cortez and Ed Markey advocated for a "just transition", counteracting previous systemic injustices that had disproportionally hurt vulnerable communities.
-Commentators have called for future Green New Deal-type programs to also emphasize environmental justice, both in the United States and overseas.

-Other commentators, while agreeing on the need for the incorporation of justice, have cautioned against excessive emphases on identity politics, or on bundling in too many economically progressive measures.
-They fear including too much in a GND package will make it harder to achieve broad based majority support.
-Polls had found that in 2019 the Ocasio-Cortez and Markey GND was initially supported by a majority of conservatives.
-Yet after a few months of hostile criticism by shows like Fox News for being excessively socialist, only about 35% of American conservatives remained in support.
+In the context of the Green New Deal, environmental justice refers to the promotion of policies that recognize historical and ongoing injustices perpetuated against vulnerable populations such as communities of color, Indigenous populations, and low-income communities.
+Environmental justice also involves advocating for a just energy transition, job development, and the integration of economic policy and equity.
+Environmental justice is explicitly referenced as a crucial component of the Green New Deal, integrating various principles into its framework.
+Ensuring that communities of color, low-income populations, and Indigenous peoples are involved and represented within the policy of the Green New Deal is an important aspect of environmental justice.
+The Green New Deal commits to the equitable distribution of and access to resources, healthcare, and sustainable infrastructure in order to address systemic inequalities.